The best country for an internet entrepreneur to incorporate

 If you are an internet entrepreneur that wants to set up offshore, you know you need to get your incorporation taken care of.
 Here are three of the best places in the world to set up your company.

 Belize is a good place for an internet entrepreneur to incorporate.
 The costs for a Belize incorporation are some of the lowest in the world.
 A compelling aspect of a Belize corporation is the pairing with a Belize bank account.
-Banks in Belize often will set up an account for you without you having to visit the country.
+Banks in Belize will often set up an account for you without you having to visit the country.
 Belize is the only country in the Americas south of Mexico that speaks English as its native language.

 Furthermore, banks in Belize are known to allow high-risk merchant accounts.
 If you are in the gambling, pharma or adult industry, these may be the last banks in the world that accept you.